About The District

 Ruapehu is also actively engaged with unlocking government funding to support infrastructure investment as well as ensuring that the views of rural NZ are taken into account in nationally strategic issues such as the reform of the 3 waters area.

-Council is committed to being an active part of the regional leadership that will be required to successfully enact the Study recommendations.
-If you would like more detail on Council's economic development strategy and how we can assist anyone looking at investment opportunities in the district please email or contact Council.
+Council is committed to being an active part of the regional leadership that will be required to successfully enact the study's recommendations.
+If you would like more detail on Council's economic development strategy and how we can assist anyone looking at investment opportunities in the district please contact Council by email HERE or phone 07 895 8188.